alexleo25/POWER-BI-PROJECT/README.md

 - Clean and interactive dashboard UI

 ## Screenshots
-(Optional but highly recommended – add images of your dashboard here)

 ## How to View the Report
 - Download the .pbix file from this repository